hmy0210/vpn-stability-ranking/CONTRIBUTING.md

-# Contributing to VPN Stability Ranking
+# Contributing to Tokyo VPN Speed Monitor

 Thank you for your interest in contributing!
 This document provides guidelines for contributing to the project.